Did you know that warm water exercise classes are ideal for people with arthritis and related conditions?

 For most water exercise classes, you do not have to be able to swim to join in.
 You will not need to put your head underwater but you should feel confident to let go of the pool edge and walk around in the pool on your own.
 If you need assistance with this, one-on-one sessions with a physiotherapist in a hydrotherapy pool may be more suitable for you until you gain more confidence in the water.

 Fitness Leader/Physiotherapist Led Warm Water Exercise Classes

-To register your interest, click on the form below or to book your place, call 1800 011 041 or email firstname.lastname@example.org.
+To register your interest, complete and submit the form below, call 1800 011 041 or email us.

 Royal Prince Alfred Hospital, QE11 Building, Missenden Road – Camperdown

 Canterbury Hospital, Canterbury Road – Campsie

 Mowll Village Retirement Village, Gough Drive – Castle Hill

 Lane Cove Physio, Longueville Road – Lane Cove

 St Lukes Hospital, Roslyn Place – Potts Point